On this page

 Maintaining boundaries

 In conversations where help has been sought, it’s important to refer only to what is known, noticed or observed without mentioning any label or diagnosis.
+You can use the BETLS Observational Tool to help guide you.

 Where young people self-refer for support (for example, seeking help from their teacher), the following considerations help maintain boundaries: